Links for Data Tables:

 US Basic Data

-(FY2014 Federal Drug Control Budget) "In support of the 2014 National Drug Control Strategy (Strategy), the President requests $25.4 billion in Fiscal Year (FY) 2015 to reduce drug use and its consequences in the United States.
-This represents an increase of $0.2 billion (0.6%) over the enacted FY 2014 level of $25.2 billion."Source:"National Drug Control Budget: FY 2015 Funding Highlights," Executive Office of the President, Office of National Drug Control Policy, March 2014, p.
+(FY2017 Federal Drug Control Budget Request) "In FY 2017, a total of $31.1 billion is requested by the President to support National Drug Control Strategy (Strategy) efforts to reduce drug use and its consequences in the United States.
+This represents an increase of more than $500 million (1.7 percent) over the enacted FY 2016 level of $30.6 billion."Source:"National Drug Control Budget: FY 2017 Funding Highlights" (Washington, DC: Executive Office of the President, Office of National Drug Control Policy), February 2016, p.
 2.

 "The report also estimates that drug legalization would yield tax revenue of $46.7 billion annually, assuming legal drugs were taxed at rates comparable to those on alcohol and tobacco.
 Approximately $8.7 billion of this revenue would result from legalization of marijuana and $38.0 billion from legalization of other drugs."Source:Miron, Jeffey A., and Waldock, Katherine, "The Budgetary Impact of Ending Drug Prohibition," The Cato Institute (Washington, DC: Cato Institute, 2010).